Samten, Buka, M.D., M.S.

 M.S., Immunology, Peking University, Health Science Center, 1996, Beijing, P. R. China

-TUBERCULOSIS- The long term goal of our laboratory is to understand the mechanisms through which human tuberculosis develops, by evaluating the T cell immune response against tuberculosis infection and the effect of Mycobacterium tuberculosis secreted proteins on human T cell immune responses.
-We use human peripheral blood lymphocytes stimulated with antigens of M. tuberculosis as a model system.
+TUBERCULOSIS- The long term goal of my laboratory is to understand the mechanisms through which human tuberculosis develops, by evaluating the T cell immune response against tuberculosis infection and the effect of Mycobacterium tuberculosis secreted proteins on human T cell immune responses.
+We use human peripheral blood lymphocytes stimulated with antigens of M. tuberculosis as well as mouse aerosol infection of M. tuberculosis as our model systems. lymphocytes stimulated with antigens of M. tuberculosis as a model system.

 - Evaluation of intracellular signaling molecules that control production of interferon-gamma in peripheral blood lymphocytes in response to M. tuberculosis infection.